tidehackathon/team-tulip-troops/README.md

 - Rik Kleine

 ## Results
-Classifying content as misinformation is very important to counter the online onslaught of fake news working to undermine the healthy functioning of democracies.
+Classifying content as disinformation is very important to counter the online onslaught of fake news working to undermine the healthy functioning of democracies.
 Several approaches have been proposed, such as classifying the text based on writing style, or using graph-based methods to determine fake content based on the spread through social media.
 We propose a more evidence-based method.
 Looking beyond the recent hype of ChatGPT, it has become apparent that Large Language Models (LLM) are capable of amazing feats.
 Many trivial human tasks such as comparing text are now also possible using AI.
 Therefore, we decided to further explore this technology for its ability to verify any given claim for its credibility, based on objective textual evidence.

 More specifically, our solution leverages the power of LLMs to verify a claim based on evidence from open (internet) sources or an on-premise knowledge base.
-Using AI at every step, the first check whethers a text contains a claim, then compares the claim to search query results, determines the source credibility, and finally returns a weighted credibility score.
+Using AI at every step, the first step checks whether a text contains a claim, then compares the claim to search query results, determines the source credibility, and finally returns a weighted credibility score.
 Moreover, additional information (entities, sentiment) is added to enrich the data.
 A convenient interactive dashboard is provided for users to work with the created tooling.

 We make use of two models from the Hugging Face library:
 - For claim/opinion classification, claim verification and source credibility: `MoritzLaurer/DeBERTa-v3-large-mnli-fever-anli-ling-wanli`
 - For summarization: `sshleifer/distilbart-cnn-12-6`

 Using tweets as examples, an immediate problem that arises is the fact that most tweets do not actually contain fake news, or any claim for that matter.
 To determine this, we use a zero-shot approach, defined by Hugging Face as follows: "Zero Shot Classification is the task of predicting a class that wasn't seen by the model during training.
 This method, which leverages a pre-trained language model, can be thought of as an instance of transfer learning which generally refers to using a model trained for one task in a different application than what it was originally trained for.
 This is particularly useful for situations where the amount of labeled data is small."
 With this method, we apply the DeBERTa model to classify whether an input text contains an opinion or a claim.
 If it is an opinion, we deem it as not relevant, since it does not attempt to spread factual misinformation.
-If a claim is detected, however, our analysis continues.
+If a claim is detected however, our analysis continues.
 Our custom labels for this classification are: `['claim', 'opinion']`.

 ![](/docs/claim_opinion.png)

 Using the summarization model, we summarize the claim to make sure it does not exceed 50 words.
 The claim is then used to query Google or ElasticSearch.
 The first approach relies on open-source internet data, while the second approach allows the user to limit the knowledge base on proprietary data.
 For the demo, we include the provided Guardian and New York Times articles in ElasticSearch.
 This could also be applied to NATO information sources.
 Note that this approach is only reliable up to the latest date that the knowledge base was updated.
 Searching Google will give the most recent results available.

-After collecting the evidence, it is compared with the claim to judge whether it supports or contradicats the claim.
+After collecting the evidence, it is compared with the claim to judge whether it supports or contradicts the claim.
 For this, we first summarize each piece of evidence, and input it into the DeBERTa model.
 Our custom labels for this classification are roughly formatted like this: `['<claim> is true', 'not enough information', '<claim> is false']`.
 If the claim is not supported by the given piece of evidence, the result will be False.
 Of course, it can be the case that no relevant evidence is found, but only the next best results.
 Therefore, if the evidence provides no relevant information to verify the claim, the result will be Neutral.
 If the claim is obviously True, many relevant sources will be returned, and the model will judge the claim as True.

 ![](/docs/true_false.png)

 An important next step is to also determine the credibility of the evidence sources.
 If a claim is deemed True based on fake news media, this would of course undermine the outcome completely.
 Having considered white/blacklist methods, we eventually ended up also applying the LLM to this problem, using a zero-shot task defined as `['credible source', 'uncredible source']`.
 This model is applied to the domain name of the source URL, e.g. 'bbc' or 'infowars'.
 If a source is uncredible, and states that a claim is True, our model actually reverses the conclusion and gives a negative score.

 ![](/docs/source.png)

-TODO screenshot van resultaat

 Finally, some additional information is extracted from the claim, such as entities and emotion.
 This is added to provide users with quick insights about the content of a claim.